 What Languages Are Similar to Yours?

 If you’re learning a new language for the first time, you may want to give yourself a head start.
 Depending on your native language, some languages will be easier for you to learn than others.
-For example, if you speak a Romance language like French, Italian, Spanish, Portuguese or Romanian, you should be able to pick up one of the other Romance languages more rapidly than you could a language from another language family.

 Do You Have Personal Motivations for Language Learning?

-When you were little, you learned your native language because you wanted to communicate with the people around you.
-That can be a very real motivation for learning your second language, too.
 For example, if your fiancé hails from Tokyo, you’re likely to push yourself in your Japanese lessons because you want to better communicate better with his family.
 Or maybe you’re driven by wanting to talk more to your Spanish-speaking neighbors.

 Need More Information?